friznit/alive/README.txt

 ----------------------------------------------------
 Step 1     Download and install BareTail (log monitor)

 Step 2     Launch Arma3server.exe with the @ALiVE and @ALiveServer in the mod line on your dedicated server.
-Ensure the ALiVEServer addon has been downloaded into the Arma root folder
+Ensure the ALiVEServer addon has been downloaded into the Arma root folder.

 Step 3     Launch your arma3.exe as normal (with @ALiVE but no need for @ALiVEServer on your client)